AM Design Process

 Original design / part idea

-The AM design process can both be applied to existing designs or ideas and concepts for new parts
+The AM design process can both be applied to existing designs or ideas and concepts for new parts.

 1